Herbal & Homeopathic Information

 • Stephen Harrod Buhner, Herbal Antibiotics, Second Edition, 2012.

-• Stephen Harrod Buhner, Herbal Antivirals, 2013.
+• Stephen Harrod Buhner, Herbal Antivirals, Second Edition, 2021.

 • Joyce A. Wardwell, The Herbal Home Remedy Book, 1998.

 • Richo Cech, Making Plant Medicine, 4th Edition, 2016.
-Strictly Medicinal Seeds has the best
+Strictly Medicinal Seeds has the best price, plus free shipping.

 TINCTURE-MAKING:

-Tincture-making allows you to preserve your medicinal herbs practically indefinitely, and it requires very few tools: grain alcohol, vinegar (a very small amount, if the herbs contains alkaloids), glass jars (canning jars, old spaghetti-sauce or pickle jars, etc.), labels or masking tape, a scale which weighs in ounces, cheesecloth or a straining bag, a sieve or a tincture press, and a bowl.
+Tincture-making allows you to preserve your medicinal herbs practically indefinitely, and it requires very few tools: grain alcohol, vinegar (a very small amount, and only if the herbs contain alkaloids), glass jars (canning jars, old spaghetti-sauce or pickle jars, etc.), labels or masking tape, a scale which weighs in ounces, cheesecloth or a straining bag, a sieve or a tincture press, and a bowl.
 As a general rule, tinctures of dried herbs are made in a 1:5 ratio – one part herb by weight in ounces, per 5 parts liquid by volume in ounces.
 So if your dried herb weighs 4 ounces, you need 20 fluid ounces of liquid.
 For fresh herbs, the ratio of herb to liquid is generally 1:2.
 Fresh-herb tinctures are generally made with 95% alcohol, whereas the percentage of alcohol needed for dry-herb tinctures varies by herb.

 Tincture-making is fairly simple.
 It takes about 15 minutes to make the average tincture, and this includes finding all your tools.
 Once you’ve put it together, your tincture will be ready to use in anywhere from 2 weeks (for tinctures made with powdered herbs) to 4-5 weeks (for tinctures made with dried root or bark pieces).